 Basic sponges are a dime a dozen and, thankfully, pretty inexpensive.
 They also collect germs, which is why German microbiologist Markus Egert tells Reader’s Digest that he recommends replacing your sponge weekly.
 Given how often you use a sponge, it’s worth investing in one that’s not only practical but long-lasting—and why not adorable, too?
 The DishFish Dual Scrubber sponge has a non-scratchy scrub surface on one side; the other side is a more traditional single-swipe that’s best for counters wipe-downs.
 But what sets this sponge apart from other is that it fights off bacteria, mildew, and mold.
 Thanks to its anti-microbial properties, it can last three to four weeks, depending on how frequently you use it.

 “They are usually knitted and very soft, making them generally safe for use on relatively soft surfaces such as paint or wood.”
 However, watch that your cloth doesn’t latch onto a small piece of grit—it could cause a scratch while dusting, warns Gregory.
 “Using microfiber cloths also eliminates a lot of bacteria when you’re using only water—about three times the effectiveness of traditional cleaning cloths.
 This is why many hospitals have converted to microfiber cloths, towels, and mops.”

 Even professionals clean with vinegar: For an all-purpose cleaning solution, here’s what Shepard and his crew recommend: mix equal measures of water and vinegar and a bit of freshly squeezed lemon juice.
 Pour in a spray bottle and shake.

 When it comes to children’s rooms, it’s kind of difficult because most eco-friendly items do not offer the disinfecting elements.
-And, the ones that do, have such harsh chemicals.
-I like to clean the nursery with plain white distilled vinegar and a few drops of scented oils, which cleans and also disinfect the surfaces.
-Baby’s room is left with a fresh, clean smell.”
+And, the ones that do, have such harsh chemicals,” said Grimes.”I like to clean the nursery with plain white distilled vinegar and a few drops of scented oils, which cleans and also disinfect the surfaces.
+The baby’s room is left with a fresh, clean smell.”